HEADACHE THAT WON’T GO AWAY

 Jul 29

-In my practice, I’ve seen patients suffer for months—sometimes years—with headaches that don’t respond to migraine treatments.
+Some patients suffer for months—or even years—with headaches that don’t respond to migraine treatments.

 They’re told it’s hormonal.
 Or due to stress or lack of sleep.
 In some cases, however, the deeper issue is missed Lyme disease—especially when the symptoms extend beyond the head.